-- 100g Tyrolean ham (or other type of ham) cut into small pieces
+- 100g Tyrolean ham (or another type of ham) cut into small pieces

 - Tbs flour

-- Handful of wild herbs (we used parsley, fennel, watercress, mustard leaf)
+- A handful of wild herbs (we used parsley, fennel, watercress, mustard leaf)

 - Salad greens (we used flower petals picked from Alpe di Siusi)